boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 Peaks in the fragmentation spectrum are color coded as follows:

--Black peaks:  Peaks that are not used to explain the molecular formula of the candidate, and are as such not part of the fragmentation tree (just like in the "Formulas" tab)
+-Black peaks:  Peaks that are not used to explain the molecular formula of the candidate, and are as such not part of the fragmentation tree (just like in the "Formulas" tab).
+Usually, these peaks can be considered as noise or not explainable by the precursor ions molecular formula.

--Green peaks: Peaks that are used to explain the molecular formula of the candidate, and are as such part of the fragmentation tree (just like in the "Formulas" tab), but do not have a substructure associated to them (see below)
+-Green peaks: Peaks that are used to explain the molecular formula of the candidate, and as such are part of the fragmentation tree (just like in the "Formulas" tab), but do not have a substructure associated to them (see below)

 -Purple peaks: Peaks that are used to explain the molecular formula of the candidate, AND can be associated to a specific substrucure of the candidate's structure.
 Possible substructures are combinatorially generated and then scored against the peaks in the spectrum, with the highest scoring substructure for each peak being displayed on the right.
 Blue atoms and bonds make the substructure, while red bonds denote the fragmentation that would have needed to occur for that fragment to be formed.